CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 ### Data Structures

 There are three key data structures used in the contract - for encoding the instantiation message, for encoding the execution messages, and for storing the contract data.
 All of them must be prefixed with the line `#[derive(Serialize, Deserialize)]` to allow the [`serde-json`](https://github.com/serde-rs/json) library to de-serialize them (there is no [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)) in rust).
-Otherwise, it should be pretty clear how the `State` defines the current conditon of a contract, and `InitMsg` will provide the initial data to configure said contract.
+Otherwise, it should be pretty clear how the `State` defines the current condition of a contract, and `InitMsg` will provide the initial data to configure said contract.
 Please note that `State` is the *only information* persisted between multiple contract calls:

 ```rust
 #[derive(Serialize, Deserialize)]